ksami/presentations/slides/typescript.md

 - `.d.ts` type definition files have to be manually written for any 3rd-party dependencies with no definitions
 - `.d.ts` type definition files may be too specific or not specific enough
 - Tendency to over-specify types eg. for Data Transfer Objects (DTO)

+...

-- Typescript's type system difficult to apply to certain Javascript patterns eg. ES2015 Proxy
+- Typescript's type system less flexible than Javascript's, difficult to apply to certain Javascript patterns eg. ES2015 Proxy
 - Time and effort required to fix typing issues
 - Typescript team has been improving the type system